hneemann/Digital/README.md

 The easiest way is to download the [latest release](https://github.com/hneemann/Digital/releases/latest).
 In the ZIP file you will find the binary (Digital.jar) and all examples.
 A Java JRE 1.8 is needed to run Digital.

-If you would like to build Digital from the source code:
+If you want to build Digital from the source code:

 * At first clone the repository.
 * JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)